nus-cs2113-AY2223S1/ip/docs/README.md

 ## Usage

-### `todo` - Adds a new todo task
+### `todo` - Add a new Todo task

-Adds a new todo task type in the task list in the format `todo (discription)`
+Add a new todo task type in the task list in the format `todo (discription)`

 **Example of usage:**